Shreyans0102/browsellm/README.md

    - For `click` actions, manually run `clickElementAtIndex(index=tagNumber)` in the console, where `tagNumber` is the tag number from the output.
    - For `input` actions, manually run `enterTextAtIndex(index=tagNumber, text_from_last_output)` in the console, where `tagNumber` is the tag number from the output, and `text_from_last_output` is the text to be entered.
    - Repeat the preprocessing step.
-   - Take a screenshot of the updated page and save it in the `vision` folder, naming it `env_next.png`.
+   - Take a screenshot of the updated page and save it in the `images` folder, naming it `env_next.png`.

 3. **Determine Further Actions**
    - Edit the `json_object` variable in `more_act.py` with the action list output from `initial_actions.py`.